Housing Ombudsman Service

 Firstly you must have completed the Councils formal complaint procedure.
 If you remain dissatisfied you should, in the first instance contact a 'designated person', who may be able to help resolve the complaint.
 Designated persons can be an MP, a local Councillor or a tenant panel.

 You may contact the Housing Ombudsman Service directly if more than 8 weeks has passed since the end of the Councils complaint process.

 The Housing Ombudsman Service welcomes the opportunity to discuss your complaint.
-To find out more call them on the details provided within the 'Contact Us' section or visit the website at http://www.housing-ombudsman.org.uk/.
+Their contact details are below or you can visit the Housing Ombudsman website.